 The award jury consists of:

 Many independent filmmakers passionately focus on telling stories that spotlight issues of social justice.
 In recognition of their creators' commitment to share these important themes to the broadest possible public, the social justice films in Filmfest DC will be the focus of a special initiative to bring these works to a wider audience in our area.

 In addition to the films' festival screenings, the project includes a series of programs and presentations designed for students and community groups.
 The Filmfest DC website offers thought-provoking resources about the films and the issues they explore.

-This project is conceived and directed by Linda Blackaby, Filmfest DC's senior programming consultant and supported by a grant from the Wyncote Foundation.
+This project is conceived and directed by Linda Blackaby, Filmfest DC's senior programming consultant, and is supported by a grant from an Anonymous Fund of The Philadelphia Foundation.